Killara: History

 Killara is an Aboriginal word meaning permanent or always there.
 The name of the suburb was chosen when the railway line opened in 1899.
 James George Edwards was a representative of the people who requested a station be built here.
 The suburb was established as a "Gentlemen's suburb", designed so that there would be no commercial ventures in the area.
 For this reason, the suburb has very few shops in the original development.

 Killara Post Office opened on 7 November 1904.

-Following World War I, Sydney experienced significant suburban expansion.
-Killara, previously a semi-rural area, began to develop more as a residential suburb during the interwar years.
-The suburb became gradually popular with middle and upper-middle-class families seeking a peaceful environment away from the bustling city.
-In the 1920s and 1930s, property development increased, as did the construction of grand homes in styles of Federation and California Bungalow, reflecting the growing affluence of the period.
-Killara's picturesque setting, for its proximity to national parks and relatively large plots of land, made it a pleasant location for those seeking an affluent, suburban lifestyle.

 Killara later became the home of the architect Harry Seidler, whose home—designed by him and his wife Penelope in the 1960s—can still be seen in Kalang Avenue.
 It is sometimes known as Killara House and sometimes as Harry and Penelope Seidler House.
 The couple moved into the house on Harry Seidler's birthday in 1967.
 The garden contains a sculpture by the Los Angeles sculptor Eric Orr.
 The house is heritage-listed.

 Marian Street Theatre played a significant role in the cultural life of the North Shore.
-The theatre is temporarily closed for renovation works since 2013, and a proposal was passed by the local council to redevelop the site into a multipurpose arts and cultural facility.
+The theatre was closed for renovation works from 2013, and a proposal was passed by Ku-ring-gai Council to redevelop the site into a multipurpose arts and cultural facility but ultimately did not proceed due to cost concerns following another vote on the matter by the council that will take effect from August 2026.